Hurence/logisland/README.rst

 Building Logisland
 ------------------
-to build from the source just clone source and package with maven
+to build from the source just clone source and package with maven (logisland requires a **maven 3.5.2** version and beyond)

 .. code-block::